AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-data-sources.md

 ## Configure RESTful web services {#configure-restful-web-services}

-RESTful web service can be described using [Swagger specifications](https://swagger.io/specification/) in JSON or YAML format in a [!DNL Swagger] definition file.
-To configure RESTful web service in [!DNL Experience Manager] as a Cloud Service, ensure that you have either the [!DNL Swagger] file on your file system or the URL where the file is hosted.
+RESTful web service can be described using [Swagger specifications](https://swagger.io/specification/v2/) in JSON or YAML format in a [!DNL Swagger] definition file.
+To configure RESTful web service in [!DNL Experience Manager] as a Cloud Service, ensure that you have either the [!DNL Swagger] file ([Swagger Version 2.0](https://swagger.io/specification/v2/)) on your file system or the URL where the file is hosted.

 Do the following to configure RESTful services: